 WHERE: BERKELEY HEIGHTS YMCA, MULTIPURPOSE ROOM

-Beginning February, members of the Summit Area YMCA will be able to enjoy an invigorating and fun ping pong class on Mondays in the Multipurpose Room of the Berkeley Heights YMCA!
+Members of the Summit Area YMCA will be able to enjoy an invigorating and fun ping pong class at both the Berkeley Heights YMCA and the Summit YMCA.
 In this class, you will learn the basics of the game, techniques, how to score and have tons of fun!
 No experience necessary.
 Register online or via the mobile app!

 "In ping pong, we have enhanced motor functions, enhanced strategy functions and enhanced long-term memory functions," explained Dr. Wendy Suzuki, professor of neuroscience and psychology at New York University in ABC article, This Is Your Brain on Ping Pong.